Research Translation support

 There are a number of potential knowledge users within the Society who are likely to benefit from the findings of care research.

-The research translation team can act as knowledge brokers between researchers and knowledge users to ensure your research reaches the intended audiences.
-This may include our policy and campaigns teams, dementia friendly communities, local or national services or training and consultancy.
+The Research Translation team can act as knowledge brokers between researchers and knowledge users to ensure your research reaches the intended audiences.
+This may include our Policy and Campaigns teams, Dementia Friendly Communities, Training and Consultancy as well as local or national services.

 For research that is identified as a high priority and of particular interest to our internal knowledge users, we will organise a receiving committee to enable you to present your findings to key staff.
 This will either provide researchers with a direct route for translation, or advice on external audiences to target.

 3. Scoping options for engaging knowledge users external to Alzheimer’s Society

 Where there is capacity, we can support you to identify options for engaging with knowledge users wider than Alzheimer’s Society.

 We bring together policy makers, clinicians, commissioners and other experts with the dementia research community to: